 Stevia is a buzzword these days, and this is probably not the first place you’ve read about it.
 A natural sweetener with essentially no calories, it’s popular with people interested in both weight loss and natural eating.
-But exactly what is stevia?
+Exactly what is stevia though?
 Keep reading for stevia plant information.

 Stevia Plant Information

-Stevia (Stevia rebaudiana) is a nondescript looking leafy plant reaching 2-3 feet (.6-.9 m.) in height.
+Stevia (Stevia rebaudiana) is a nondescript looking leafy plant reaching 2 to 3 feet (61-91 cm.) in height.
 It is native to Paraguay, where it’s been used for centuries, possibly millennia, as a sweetener.

 Stevia leaves contain molecules called glycosides, essentially molecules with sugar attached to them, making the leaves taste sweet.
 The human body, however, cannot break apart the glycosides, meaning they have no calories when consumed by humans.